seabeya/tech-stack/sql/README.md

 **Good to know:**

 - Indexes take extra space.
-  > The database engine requires additional storage for the data structure that holds the indexed values.
+  > When you create an index, PostgreSQL generates a separate table (data structure) to store the indexed information in an optimized format (depending on the index type).
+This structure requires additional storage space.
+However, indexes are usually much smaller than the main table and are linked to it.
 - Indexes can slow down write, update, and delete operations.
   > With every write, update, or delete action, the index must be updated to maintain its optimized structure.
 - Some constraints automatically create indexes: